 Capt.
 Brian Austin

-Ida Balderrama-Trudell has over 20 years of higher education experience, ranging from her own graduate education, to student services, academic administration, advising, teaching, and health and wellness.
-She practices a socio-ecological approach to her work at the University of Wisconsin-Madison and is a fierce social justice practitioner and advocate.
-She holds a master’s degree in Human Development & Family Studies from UW-Madison and bachelor’s degrees from Texas Tech University, in both Psychology and Human Development & Family Studies and is currently an EdD student at UW LaCrosse in their Student Affairs Administration Program.
+Ida Balderrama-Trudell has more than 20 years of higher education experience, ranging from her own graduate education, to student services, academic administration, advising, teaching, and health and wellness.
+She practices a socio-ecological approach to her work at UW–Madison and is a fierce social justice practitioner and advocate.
+She holds a master’s degree in Human Development & Family Studies from UW–Madison and bachelor’s degrees from Texas Tech University, in both Psychology and Human Development & Family Studies and is currently an EdD student at UW LaCrosse in their Student Affairs Administration Program.

 She enjoys making meaningful connections with students and being a small part of their life journey.
-Ida is currently the Interim Director for the Office of Inclusion Education at the University of Wisconsin-Madison.
-She’s also a Girl Scout leader for both of her daughter’s Girl Scout Troops, loves cooking, reading, and most importantly spending time with loved ones and dear colleagues.
+Ida is currently the Inaugural Director of Student Engagement with the UW School of Education’s Office of Equity, Diversity, and Inclusion.
+She’s also a Girl Scout leader for both of her daughters’ Girl Scout Troops, loves cooking, reading, and most importantly spending time with loved ones and dear colleagues.
 She is committed to life-long learning, self-care, and advocacy and is a proud Chicana, born in California, raised in Texas, and living in Wisconsin.

 As Director of Community Relations, Brenda González serves as UW–Madison’s primary point of contact with local community and nonprofit organizations.
 She is responsible for developing strategies to ensure the university is engaged with these organizations and the broader community.